 Before darkness fell on 10050 Cielo Drive

 The Cielo Drive property might have seared itself into our collective memory as a creepy, haunted murder house, but it wasn’t always like that.
-The house was inhabited by a revolving door of Hollywood celebrities who enjoyed every minute of the time they spent there.
+The house was full of live, with a revolving door of Hollywood celebrities who enjoyed every minute of the time they spent there.

 Sharon Tate, who was preparing to become a mother for the first time, described 10050 Cielo Drive as a ‘Love House,’ where she found nothing but happiness alongside her husband, her friends, and her dog Prudence.